silvacms/documentation/source/silva/buildout/troubleshooting.rst

 Troubleshooting using buildout
 ==============================

-If your cannot solve your problem, please report a bug on https://bugs.launchpad.net/silva.
+If you cannot solve your problem, please report a bug on https://bugs.launchpad.net/silva.

 Non-error messages while running Buildout
 -----------------------------------------

-When you run Buildout, you can have non-fatal errors.
-Don't panic, that's not a problem.
-When you do have a real error, Buildout will stop and tells you:
+When you run Buildout, you can have non-fatal errors. **Don't panic**, it's not a problem.
+When you **do** have a real error, Buildout will stop and tell you:

 .. code-block:: sh